edwinfj/edwinfj.github.io/_posts/2020-04-30-batch-cancellationTokenSource.md

 ## The Result

-With the refined version of the batch CancellationTokenSource, the lock contention on TimerQueue was mitigated.
+With the refined version of the batch CancellationTokenSource, we mitigated the lock contention issue on TimerQueue.
 Other bottlenecks in the code path had the chance to be exposed.

-Eventually, we reduced the CPU usage from 100% to \~90% on average, and boosted the upload speed to the original's \~4x.
+Eventually, we reduced the CPU usage from 100% to \~90% on average, and increased the upload speed to the original's \~4x.

 [gwpost]: https://geeks-world.github.io/articles/468611/index.html#h3